 The southwestern willow flycatcher is a migrating bird that breeds in riparian habitats through the southwestern U.S. Their breeding ranges extend from southern California, Arizona, southern Nevada, southern Utah, New Mexico, southwestern Colorado, and even western Texas & northwestern Mexico.
-These birds are listed as endangered and are tough to spot throughout most of their habitats.
+These birds are listed as Endangered by the IUCN and are tough to spot throughout most of their range.

 First the Stats…